Stephen Mack Jr.

 Stephen Mack Jr. (February 2, 1798 – April 10, 1850) adventurer and pioneer, American Fur Company employee, founder of Rockton, Illinois.
+Mack was the husband of Hononegah and the grandfather of Bio De Casseres.

 Biography

 Background and early life 1798–1819

 Born in Tunbridge, Vermont, he was the son of Stephen and Temperance (Bond) Mack.
 Stephen, Jr. was a first cousin to Joseph Smith, the founder of the Latter Day Saint movement, and when the Latter-day Saints moved to Utah, Stephen's mother accompanied them.
-Stephen Mack, Sr. was engaged in the mercantile business at Tunbridge until 1807 when he went to Detroit, leaving his wife and family behind.
+Stephen Mack, Sr. was engaged in the mercantile business at Tunbridge until 1807, when he went to Detroit, leaving his wife and family behind.